cmu-sei/feud/README.md

 This repo is inteded to help users recover/reverse-engineer a trigger poisoned in a CNN model.
 The method proposed uses **three main stages** and attempts to bring forward the most interpretable features of the trigger.
-1. We perform a general feature level Adv.
+1. General feature level Adv.
 Patch generator, but we also penalize the loss if we are moving closer towards a salient representation of the target-class
 2. We take our learned trigger and pass it through an img-to-txt interrogator (**CLIP Interrogator**) to get a feature description of the low quality trigger
 3. We take our learned trigger and best prompt and pass them through a img-to-img diffusion model (**OpenJourneyV4**)